Applying for your student loan

 Evidence will only be required after you have applied if:

-- SFE specifically write to you and ask to see evidence;
+- Your loan provider specifically writes to you and asks to see evidence;

 - You subsequently apply for a Travel Grant in which case they will need your Course Abroad Form authorised by the University.
-If you are eligible for the Travel Grant, SFE will automatically send you the Course Abroad Form;
+If you are eligible for the Travel Grant, SFE will automatically send you the Course Abroad Form.
+If you loan provider is SFW, SFNI, or SAAS you can download the form from their website or contact them and request a form to be posted to you;

 - You are on an unpaid work placement that is one of five specified special case work placements listed on the application form for students who are not studying on a Social Work or Medicine course.
 If you do tick one of these categories, you should also email Funding@leeds.ac.uk with your name, student ID number, name and address of employer, charity number if applicable, placement dates, and a note of which category they are.
 We will then write to your loan provider to confirm your placement details.
 You may receive a higher level of funding if your loan provider approves this.